 - Troegs?
 No thanks.
 Just an overall unsatisfactory experience.

-- And Chocolate World, meh.
+- And Chocolate World.
 Maybe.
-As a day trip in the offseason, and I certainly won’t drop $100 on activities this time.
+I would return as a day trip in the offseason, and I certainly won’t drop $100 on activities this time.
 I would definitely drive up there for a day in the off-season to visit the Chocolate World Store.

 - HersheyPark: We still haven’t been!
 We couldn’t fit it in this trip and didn’t get there.
 To be honest, we prefer Knoebels and it’s only about 90 minutes from Hershey.